Documentation

 For tasks that require writing or modifying code.
 This is the full cycle.

 The user has two decision points: approving the plan before implementation begins, and acknowledging the review suggestions before expertise updates.
-This keeps you in control while the agents do the heavy lifting.
+Both the security agent and the review agent can loop fixes back through the build agent (max 3 iterations each).
+The review agent also validates measurable objectives and can ask the user about unresolvable requirements.

 Pattern B: Question